RedisLabs/redislabs-docs/content/connect/architecture.md

 Redis Connect requires the following secrets:

-- The Redis Connect Data Transformation Engine requires the credentials and certificate to connect and write encrypted data to the target Redis database.
+- The Redis Connect Data Transformation Engine requires the credentials and certificate to connect and write encryipted data to the target Redis DB.

-- The Debezium Redis Sink Connector requires the credentials and certificate to connect and write data into the Redis Connect database.
+- The Debezium Redis Sink Connector requires the credentials and certificate to connect and write data into Redis Connect DB.

-- The Debezium Source Connector requires read access to the source database, including related secrets.
+- The Debezium Source Connector requires the source DB secrets.

-- Redis Connect CLI requires a certificates needed to connect to the Redis Enterprise cluster.

-    In order to run the `create` command, Redis Connect CLI the credentials of a privileged user.
-These credentials are not cached or stored.
+- The Redis Connect CLI requires a Certificate to connect tothe Redis Enterprise cluster.
+For the create command it requires the credentials of a priveleged user but it does not cache or store these credentials.

-There are several ways to provide required credentials and certificates:

-- You can enter them manually when using Redis Connect CLI

-- Store them as environment variables

-- Leverage a key management service, such as Google Cloud [Key Management](https://cloud.google.com/security-key-management), Microsoft Azure [Key Vault](https://docs.microsoft.com/en-us/azure/key-vault/), [HashiCorp Vault](https://www.hashicorp.com/products/vault), [and others](https://en.wikipedia.org/wiki/Key_management).

-Credentials and certificate can be served in one of the following ways:
+  Credential s and Certificate can be served in one of the following ways:
 - Entered manually as parameters to a CLI command (where applicable).
 - Stored in environment variables.
 - Injected to the temp file system by a secret store agent (e.g. Hashicorp Vault).